 What to serve with fish tacos?

 I always serve Creamy Coleslaw with Fish Tacos and shrimp tacos.
-The cool creamy sauce compliments the spicey shrimp so well!
+The cool creamy sauce complements the spicy shrimp so well!

-How do I store leftover shrimp tacos with slaw?
+How do I store leftover shrimp tacos and slaw?

 Can I use frozen shrimp?

 Yes!
-However, you will want to thaw frozen shrimp before cooking this recipe.
+However, you will want to thaw frozen shrimp before cooking this easy shrimp tacos recipe.
 The best way to do this if you are short on time is to place the shrimp in a colander and run cool water over them.
 Toss occasionally until thawed.

 - Enchilada Casserole